Anne Genetet

-Anne Genetet (born 20 April 1963) is a French medical doctor and politician who has been serving as a member of the French National Assembly since the 2017 elections, representing the Eleventh constituency for French residents overseas. under the label of La République en Marche (LREM).
+Anne Genetet (born 20 April 1963) is a French medical doctor and politician of Renaissance (RE) who briefly served as the Minister of National Education in the Barnier government from September to December 2024.
+She represented the 11th constituency for French residents overseas in the National Assembly from 2017 to 2024.

 Early career

 In 2005, Genetet moved to Singapore with her husband and four sons.
 She subsequently founded the Help Agency, a consultancy to advise maids and their employers on health and legal matters.
 She also worked with non-governmental organizations on maid issues.

 Political career

 In parliament, Genetet serves on the Committee on Foreign Affairs and the Parliamentary Office for the Evaluation of Scientific and Technological Choices (OPECST).

-In addition to her committee assignments, she chairs the French-Iranian Parliamentary Friendship Group.
+In addition to her committee assignments, Genetet chairs the French-Iranian Parliamentary Friendship Group.
+Since 2022, she has been part of the French delegation to the NATO Parliamentary Assembly, where she serves on the Economics and Security Committee, the Sub-Committee on Transition and Development, the Sub-Committee on Transatlantic Economic Relations and the Ukraine-NATO Interparliamentary Council.
+She is also part of the Inter-Parliamentary Alliance on China.

 Political positions

 In May 2018, Genetet co-sponsored an initiative in favour of legalizing assisted reproductive technology (ART) for all women (singles, heterosexual couples or lesbian couples).

 In July 2019, Genetet voted in favor of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.